 I begin with the values of 500, 0.2, 0.
-0.2 is the smallest effective radius, and about half the time, it’s too small.
-But I start there.
+This is because 0.2 is the smallest effective radius.
+About half the time it’s too small, but I start there.
 I toggle the Preview to have a look at the effect.

 If it’s too strong, I just reduce the Amount from 500 down to 400, or 300, or whatever.
 Easy.
 (I almost never have to adjust the Threshold setting while the Radius is at 0.2.)
 I get it down to a satisfactory point, smile a contented little smile, and press Ok.

 If it’s too weak, then I have to move into Phase 2.
 I change the values to 150, 0.3, 0.
-0.3 is as high as I ever go with the Radius for web sharpening.
-You might think that three tenths of one pixel is an outrageously small value, but trust me, anything wider looks awful.
+I almost never go higher than 0.3 with the Radius for web sharpening.
+You might think that three tenths of one pixel is an outrageously small value, but it can be very effective.

 So, I toggle the Preview again.
 If it’s too strong now, I reduce the Amount from 150 down to 120, or 100.
 One of those values usually does the trick.
 (Again, it’s extremely rare to have to increase the Threshold from 0 in this circumstance.)